Facepunch/gmod-html/README.md

 make && make install
 ```

-This will place a complete build into the `build/out` folder by default.
+This will place a complete build into the `dist` folder by default.

 ### macOS
 #### Requirements